 Japan Best Places: The Stories

-Recent Reviews
+Recent reviews

 A word from the author

-This is the guide I wish I’d had when I first came to Japan, and always wanted to know more about what I was seeing.
+This book is the guide I wish I’d had when I first came to Japan, and always wanted to know more about what I was seeing.
 Only years later did I learn just how much I had missed.

 what i